kiali/kiali.io/content/en/docs/Features/ambient.md

 ![Waypoint label](/images/documentation/features/ambient/waypoint-label.png)

-The proxy status shows a new info message when some of the Discovery Services is IGNORED, and there are no other errors:
+The proxy status shows a new info message when some of the Discovery Services are IGNORED, and there are no other errors:

 ![Waypoint proxy status](/images/documentation/features/ambient/waypoint-proxy-status.png)